MyroG/MyroP-shader-dump/EyeShader/README.md

 ## Testing

-The video effect only works with ProTV 3.0, here are a few worlds you can check out to test that shader :
+The video effect only works with ProTV 3.0, here are a few worlds you can check out to test the shader on your avatar :
 - Stabby Cinema : https://vrchat.com/home/world/wrld_cc341f9d-9363-49c5-b7e6-262c1d0d8f45
 - LTCGI Avatar testing : https://vrchat.com/home/world/wrld_f25c3ba1-6c18-4e81-9617-6239e3dd11a1